Digby, Nova Scotia

 This small, quaint town has a variety of accommodations to suit every traveler’s style.
-Cheerful inns and bed & breakfasts, a beautiful resort and spa, a friendly hostel and even a campground are all nestled in the town within walking distance to hiking trails, shops, restaurants and a vibrant waterfront.
+Cheerful inns and bed & breakfasts, a beautiful resort and spa, a friendly hostel and even a campground are all nestled within the town and surrounding area, all within walking distance to hiking trails, shops, restaurants and a vibrant waterfront.

 Digby’s Top Attractions

 - Golf at one of Canada’s finest golf courses, designed by world class golf course architect Stanley Thompson, at the Digby Pines Golf Resort and Spa.
 The resort also features fabulous dining and a variety of spa services.

 - The Bay of Fundy offers some of the world’s most spectacular whale watching with many whale watching tours to choose from, departing from Digby Neck and Long and Brier Islands.

 - Take in the view of the harbour and Digby Pier Lighthouse as you stroll along the Admiral’s Walk on the Digby waterfront.

 - Savour the fresh seafood and local entertainment during Digby Scallop Days and Lobster Bash.

 - Experience the energy as the streets come alive with thousands of motorcycle enthusiasts during the annual Wharf Rat Rally.

 - Relax at nearby Sandy Cove Beach or hike along one of the many trails in the area.